FoxoTech/methylprep/docs/methpype_tutorial.md

 #### Filtering by Probes

-**MethPype** enables users to remove various probes from their data in two ways.
-Here we load in the example data provided with **MethQC**.
+**methpype** enables users to remove various probes from their data in two ways.
+Here we load in the example data provided with **methQC**.

 ```python
 >>> import methpype